 This doesn’t mean that it’s impossible to transfer from a very low-ranked school to a very high-ranked school, only that it’s easier to transfer to a school that’s more proximate in terms of ranking and reputation.

 Purpose in the personal statement: The transfer school wants to know that you have well-considered reasons for transferring and a full understanding of what transferring means.
-You should craft a new personal statement that reflects your first-year experiences, your self-awareness, and your motivation for seeking a different type of legal education.
-You should articulate what you have to offer your new law school community.
+You should craft a new personal statement that reflects the following:

 I received a scholarship at my original law school.
 Will I get the same scholarship as a transfer student?